elusivecodes/FrostDateTime/README.md

 **Get Milliseconds**

-Get the milliseconds of the second in current timezone.
+Get the milliseconds of the second in current timeZone.

 The `millis` returned will be between *0* and *999*.